The program is designed to provide teacher certification at the secondary level in a designated content field.

 Advancement to Clinical Teaching/Internship

 The clinical teaching experience is considered the beginning of a student’s professional career, and the student’s energies should be directed in making the most of the professional assignment.
 During this period of time, the students’ first responsibilities are to the classroom of students they teach in the clinical teaching assignment.
-As clinical teaching is an all-day, 12 week assignment, it is strongly recommended that students limit outside activities during this time.
+As clinical teaching is an all-day, 14 week assignment, it is strongly recommended that students limit outside activities during this time.
 Outside activities include employment, sports, sororities, fraternities, and cheerleading.
 Outside responsibilities should not interfere with the apprentice teaching responsibilities.
 Therefore, outside employment or taking coursework in addition to clinical teaching block are not recommended actions.
 If students believe employment is a necessity, it should be restricted to weekends if at all possible.
 A conference with the student’s University Clinical Teaching Supervisor, the Field Experience Coordinator, the education advisor at an external campus, or the Dean of the School of Education will determine the best options for the student who must maintain employment.
-In the event that additional coursework is required to finish a degree, anything beyond one additional course plus the clinical teaching block will require review by the Teacher Education Advisory Committee to determine if the student should consider clinical teaching during another semester.
+In the event that additional coursework is required to finish a degree, anything beyond one additional course plus the clinical teaching block will require review by the Teacher Education Advisory Committee to determine if the student should consider clinical teaching during another term.

 Clinical teachers are guests in the schools in which they teach and serve.
 Clinical teachers must meet all regulations established by the principal, school administration, and school district.
 The clinical teaching assignment is made with much care and attention to many factors.
 Adjustments in assignments are not made after the clinical teaching experience begins except for unusual circumstances.